 House rule XI clause 1(a)(2) provides for a motion to recess from day to day, and a motion to recess subject to the call of the chair.
 These motions, which are non-debatable and of high privilege, may be offered by any member.
 The motion to recess from day to day would carry pending business over until the next day.
 A working quorum is required to vote on a motion to recess.

 Practice Note: It is common for the chair to recess committee proceedings after consulting with the ranking member without objection from committee members.
 The chair usually states a specific time that the committee will reconvene or states the committee will reconvene after a series of House floor votes has concluded.
 In some committees, the chair in a statement at the outset of a proceeding obtains unanimous consent that the chair may call recess at any time, precluding the need for individual unanimous consent motions for recesses during a proceeding.

 A motion to adjourn differs from a motion to recess in that it terminates the pending proceeding.
 The motion to adjourn derives from the Constitution, is highly privileged in the House under rule XVI clause 4, is not debatable, and takes precedence over all other motions.
-The Constitution provides that while a quorum in the House is required to conduct business, “a smaller [n]umber may adjourn from day to day.”
+Article I, Section 5, Clause 1 of the Constitution provides that while a quorum in the House is required to conduct business, “a smaller [n]umber may adjourn from day to day.”
 Therefore, an affirmative vote on the motion to adjourn does not require the presence of any type of quorum and can be accomplished by the members who may be present.